k3ssen/GeneratorBundle/Resources/doc/configuration.md

     attributes:
         nullable:
             default: false
-        # You can add more attributes to your liking.
+        # You can add custom attributes

     ask_use_voter: true                     #use false if you don't want to be bothered with this question.
     use_voter_default: true                 #Default option for whether or not voters should be used.
     ask_use_write_actions: true             #use false if you don't want to be bothered with this question.
     use_write_actions_default: true         #Default option for whether or not write actions (new, edit, delete) should be used.
     ask_controller_subdirectory: true       #use false if you don't want to be bothered with the question what subdirectory a controller should use
     controller_subdirectory_default: null   #what subdirectory controllers should use by default.
 ```

 Note that some options have dependencies on other bundles.